ofajs/ofa-v4-docs/docs/en/api/instance/dollar.md

 </html-viewer>

-In the example above, we use the `$` symbol to select the element instance with the `id` of "target1", and modify its text content by setting the `text` attribute.
+In the example above, we use the `$` symbol to select the element instance with the `id` of "target1", and modify its text content by setting the `text` property.

 ## Searching for Child Elements Example